montoyamoraga/tiny-trainable-instruments/docs/md/bill-of-materials.md

 | [LCD screen](https://www.adafruit.com/product/181) | 1 | 9.95 |  https://www.adafruit.com/ | Output screen text |
 | placeholder | placeholder | placeholder | placeholder | placeholder |

-NOTE: Make sure you purchase the Arduino Nano 33 BLE ***Sense***!
+NOTE: Make sure you purchase the correct board, Arduino Nano 33 BLE ***Sense***!
 Please don't confuse it with the similarly named Arduino Nano 33 BLE.

-In addition, both are sold with and without headers.
-We recommend acquiring the one with headers so you can immediately start using it on a breadboard without needing to solder the headers on it.
+In addition, this board is sold with and without headers.
+We recommend acquiring the one ***with headers*** so you can immediately start using it on a breadboard without needing to solder the headers on it.